tahir80/pic/README.md

 and more..

 ## Requirement 4: PDF report generation
+**Task**: Add a possibility to link a PDF file to reports.

-Important: I assumed that I was tasked to create PDF report, however this can be interpreted in many ways "Add a possibility to link a PDF file to reports.".
+**Important**: I assumed that I was tasked to create PDF report, however this can be interpreted in many ways "Add a possibility to link a PDF file to reports.".

 Also, I implemented this functionality for the report interface that consolidates reports from other models, such as OrderReportResult, JobCompletionTime etc. Extending this to other interfaces would be straightforward.